Kamatchi36/AI_PHASE-1/README.md

       Before getting started, ensure you have the following dependencies installed:

          Python 3.x: You can download and install Python from the official Python website.

 Required Python Libraries:

-pandas
+◉pandas
-numpy
+◉numpy
-nltk
+◉nltk
-spaCy
+◉spaCy
-scikit-learn
+◉scikit-learn
-Transformers library for fine-tuning pre-trained models.
+◉Transformers library for fine-tuning pre-trained models.
 You can install these libraries using the Python package manager pip:

 pip install pandas numpy nltk spacy scikit-learn transformers